Yehia-Mohammed/Askfm-Project/README.md

 # Askfm-Project
-First Object-Oriented Programming Project Using C++ And Some Object Oriented Concepts.
+First Object-Oriented Programming Project Using C++ And Some Object Oriented Concepts Like Classes, Encapsulation And Inheritance.
+This Project is Simulation of Askfm Where Users Can Ask And Answer Questions Anonymously or Publicly.

 # Project Features:-
 - Sign in And Sign Up.